 On Saturday, August 27, 2016, Travis and I had the amazing opportunity to attend the Black Mothers’ Breastfeeding Summit at the Charles H. Wright African American Museum in Detroit.

-I had the privilege of meeting with Kiddada Green, one of the co-creators of Black Breastfeeding Week.
+I had the wonderful privilege of meeting with Kiddada Green, one of the co-creators of Black Breastfeeding Week.
 She was very gracious in answering a few questions for me about Black Breastfeeding Week and the Black Mothers’ Breastfeeding Association.

 Green believes it is important to recognize Black mothers and fathers and “uplift and recognize their worth.”
 With so many negative depictions in the media of African American people, it is important to show the world the positives of Black people, especially in parenting.

 GLD: Why do you feel it’s important to inform Black mothers, and Black parents in general, about breastfeeding?

 KG: This particular event [Black Breastfeeding Week] is really about celebrating those who do breastfeed, and really making them feel like you’re not breastfeeding in isolation.
 Black women do breastfeed their children and let’s come together as a community.
 I always look at food as communal.
 We want women to know that feeding is social.
 Food is communal and let’s do this together.

 GLD: After Black Breastfeeding Week is over, what can we do as a community to support Black mothers who breastfeed?